Not education, experience or intellectual prowess can explain why people handle anger, excitement, fear and other emotions differently.

 We have to know when the mood of people around us changes and act accordingly.

 It also has to do with being self-aware.
-To be self-aware, you must have paid attention and grasp who you are, what emotions slip off your fingers, and how you can get a firm grip on them next time.
+To be self-aware, you must pay attention and grasp who you are, what emotions slip off your fingers, and how you can get a firm grip on them next time.

-Self-awareness is the level where emotions are felt and controlled.
+Self-awareness is the level at which emotions are felt and controlled.

-Being aware of a lot of things going on within you cedes you more power because it is the most important on that level to monitor, observe and know how to respond to whatever stimuli in the environment.
+Being aware of a lot of things going on within you gives you more power because it is the most important on that level to monitor, observe, and know how to respond to whatever stimuli in the environment.

 2. Be conscious of your feeling

-With the bustling and hustling in life, there are so much to catch up with that we do things almost instinctively without giving them much thought.
+With the bustling and hustling in life, there is so much to catch up with that we do things almost instinctively without giving them much thought.

-We have so settled into our routine that these routines come to us effortlessly.
+We have so settled into our routines that these routines come to us effortlessly.

 This automaton way of going about our day is another way described as absentmindedness.